1811november05hadoop/gender-statistic-analysis-rhyanvargas/README.md

 - Deciding on what type of data to use
 - Whether or not to clean the null values, to prevent inaccurate results
 ### What I Learned
+#### Process
+- I learned that it is really important to look at the data and figure out which variables you want to extract before coding your mapper